cockroachdb/docs/v21.1/known-limitations.md

 {% include {{ page.version.version }}/known-limitations/backup-interleaved.md %}

-### Inverted index scans can't be generated for some statement filters
+### GIN index scans can't be generated for some statement filters

-CockroachDB cannot generate [inverted index](inverted-indexes.html) scans for statements with filters that have both JSON fetch values and containment operators.
+CockroachDB cannot generate [GIN index](inverted-indexes.html) scans for statements with filters that have both JSON fetch values and containment operators.
 For example the following statement won't be index-accelerated:

 ~~~ sql
 SELECT * FROM mytable WHERE j->'a' @> '{"b": "c"}';